jorgecarleitao/public-contracts/docs/contracts_api/category.rst

     .. attribute:: description_en
     .. attribute:: description_pt

-        The official descriptions of the category in portuguese and english, respectively.
+        The official descriptions of the category in english and portuguese, respectively.

     .. attribute:: depth